Apply for a grant

 6. If our application is successful, when can we expect to receive the funds?

-Successful applicants must sign a grant agreement with the Foundation which outlines expectations for reporting, communications, etc. Once the agreement has been signed and returned to the Foundation, a cheque for 75% of the total project budget will be mailed to the applicant.
-The remaining 25% will be mailed upon submission of an interim project report to the Foundation.
+Successful applicants must sign a grant agreement with the Foundation which outlines expectations for reporting, communications, etc. Once the agreement has been signed and returned to the Foundation, a cheque for 65% of the total project budget will be sent via direct deposit to the applicant.
+Upon submission of an interim project report, 25% of funds will be sent to the applicant.
+The remaining 10% of funds will be sent to the applicant upon submission of a final report to the Foundation.